This year, EHTEL's "Imagining 2029" edition was structured in two tracks: Innovation and Transformation.

-Innovation will focus on important topics like European Health Data Spaces, data governance, and citizen-centric data sharing.
-Transformation, in turn, will concentrate on crucial issues such as the collaborative management of medicines and medication health records, the evolution of health data standardisation, and the governance of digital health.
+Innovation focused on important topics like European Health Data Spaces, data governance, and citizen-centric data sharing.
+Transformation, in turn, concentrated on crucial issues such as the collaborative management of medicines and medication health records, the evolution of health data standardisation, and the governance of digital health.

 The circular relationship between innovation and transformation

 These two tracks, innovation and transformation, are intimately related to each other.
 They are vital to making ongoing progress on Europe’s health and care scene and ensuring the digitisation of both.
 They are crucial in achieving improved citizen and patient health, enhanced health and care systems and services, and a successful Europe that can thrive – societally, organisationally, and industrially – rather than simply survive.

 EHTEL’s Imagining 2029 Work Programme for 2022 provided a “bird's eye view” on the evolutionary process and organisations of health and care systems.
 In the words of EHTEL’s General Secretary, Marc Lange: “No roots without leaves; no leaves without roots.”
 Hence, “No innovation without transformation; no transformation without innovation.”

 This inter-relationship makes for a complementary, continuous circular flow.
 It implies an ongoing inter-dependence between innovation and transformation.

 Each Imagining 2029 track has a different orientation and is intended to attract different audiences.
 Both tracks, however, respect EHTEL’s multistakeholder platform approach, bringing together the richness and variety of EHTEL’s membership and stakeholder communities.

 Innovation focused on topics like data governance and citizen-centric data sharing.
 The general background context is of the European Health Data Space (or spaces).
 Topics that were in focus involve knowledge management; interoperability; architecture; data sharing; data governance; and all sorts of processes.
 Interoperability includes semantic interoperability.